legacy-orchid/Website/content/en/docs/behaviors.md

 #Behaviors
 ----------

-Behaviors are the main part of Orchid, instead of generating a CRUD for each model You can select any entity in a separate type and easily operate it
+Behaviors are the main part of ORCHID, instead of generating a CRUD for each model You can select any entity in a separate type and easily operate it